neilkumardev/neilkumardev/README.md

 Hi, I’m Neil Kumar.
-I am an incoming sophomore at Bellevue High School, the founder of FindIt AI, an athlete, and an artist.
+I am an incoming sophomore at Bellevue High School, the founder of FindIt AI, and an entrepreneur.

 I'm passionate about finding innovative solutions to problems which must be solved for people.